instarek79/terraform_task/README.md

-# Terraform and Ansible Project: Infrastructure Automation with GitOps
+# Terraform and Ansible Project: Infrastructure Automation

 ## Project Overview
 This project aims to build infrastructure using Terraform across two availability zones (AZs), configure Docker on private instances using Ansible, and automate deployment using GitOps practices.
 The CI/CD pipeline is implemented using Jenkins, GitHub Actions, or GitLab Pipelines.